Best practices: Project management (money)

 Now it’s time to take a look at the financial side of project management.
 With Scoro, you can easily track, manage, and optimize the time and, therefore, the money you spend on different activities.
 Let’s see how to make accurate prognoses, compare estimates to actual results in real time, and make sure you earn more than you spend.
 Note!

-The best functionality for budgeting and financial reporting is included in the Scoro Ultimate plans.
+The best functionality for budgeting and financial reporting is included in the Scoro Pro plans.
 Project budgets are available with the Advanced project management solution.
-Margin (in quoting and reporting) is available with all sales plans.
+Margin (in quoting and reporting) is available in all sales plans.

 If you mostly want to track real-time results and detailed budgeting is not that relevant for you, just skip the budgeting section in this article and jump right to tracking and measuring actual results.Before we get into best practices there are a couple of essential things to know: